Is it ever too early to start thinking about next year’s World Cup? We don’t think so!

 We are still in the process of determining who the 32 teams are going to be via “Qualifiers”.
 You can get some great information about the current status of all the FIFA teams and their current path towards qualifying at the FIFA website here.
 The also have a great breakdown by continent at this link.

 Until the qualifiers are determined and the groups are created it’s tough to predict a winner.
 Being in a difficult group can go a long way to determining the odds of winning the World Cup.
-Nonetheless, let’s not let that stop the fun of looking ahead to who the likely contenders will be.
+Nonetheless, let’s not let that stop the fun of looking ahead to who the likely contenders will be, and our current 2018 FIFA World Cup Power Rankings.

 I hope you’ve enjoyed our little preview of FIFA’s 2018 World’s Cup in Russia.
 Please leave your comments below on why you agree or disagree with our FIFA Power Rankings.